TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/40 - Matthew/Matthew 15/Matthew 15.12.md

 ---

-Then came the disciples, and said unto him, Knowest thou that the Pharisees were offended, when they heard this saying?
+Then the disciples came, and said to him, "Do you know that the Pharisees were offended, when they heard this saying?"